bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 Adrex finally took a good sip at his drink, still not catching onto what she was implying.

-"Yeh uncle, Donaar - he's in the council of th' city, right?" she then tried.
+"yeh' uncle, Donaar - he's in the council of th' city, right?" she then tried.

 *Odd turn of topic*, Adrex thought, but nodded while the bottle was still at his lips.